 Peter Schwartzstein is an Athens-based environment journalist, who covers water, food security, and climate-conflict issues across the Middle East and Africa.
-He is a nonresident fellow at the Center for Climate and Security.

 "Women who have the possibility to choose take taxis."

 CAIRO—Just as Londoners obsess about the weather, so too Cairenes are transfixed by their city’s nightmarish traffic jams, which snarl up the bridges spanning the Nile and obscure the distant Pyramids in a haze of exhaust.
 Those seeking to apportion blame typically single out the usual suspects: careless drivers cutting across lanes, stop-start bus services, hapless traffic police, and a perplexing road system that requires frequent U-turns.

 Seldom mentioned, however, among the congestion-causing culprits is the sexual harassment endemic across Egypt.